Network Device Vendor Management in rConfig V8

 Section titled “Regular Vendor Audits”Periodically review your vendor list to maintain data quality:

-- Identify and merge duplicate vendor entries
+- Identify and merge duplicate vendor entries (reassign devices, then delete the duplicate)

 - Verify vendor-device associations remain accurate after infrastructure changes